shljessie/text-tactile/README.md

-# AltCanvas: A Text2Image Model based Image Editor with Tile-Based Editing Interactions for Blind and Low Vision users
+# AltCanvas: an Accessible Image Editor powered by Image Generation Models

 ---